ktrinkle/psahistory/src/pages/history/index.md

 <p>Las Vegas, Boise and Albuquerque have PSA models on display in their respective ticketing lobbies (LAS across from the American Airlines counter, ABQ on the right side as you walk toward the gates.)
 Finally, smiles were known to mysteriously appear on USAir planes...</p>

 <p>Want more information about PSA?
-The late PR director Gary Kissel's book, "Poor Sailor's Airline", is available from Paladwr Press.
-The book is now out of print, but may still be available.</p>				<nav>
+The late PR director Gary Kissel's book, "Poor Sailor's Airline", was published by Paladwr Press.
+The book is out of print, and the publisher is out of business (after the death of the owner, R.E.G.
+Davies).
+Used copies may be available, but usually at a steep price.</p>